 - This grant type allows a user to grant authorization to the device client using a browser on a second device, such as a smartphone or computer.
 The device authorization grant type is typically used to access a protected resource through a device that lacks a browser or has limited user input capabilities, such as a smart TV or appliance.

 - Refresh token

 - This grant type is used by applications to exchange a refresh token for an expired access token.
 It gives applications the ability to acquire a valid access token without additional user interaction.
-To obtain a refresh token along with an access token, the client must be configured with the refresh_token grant type and the authorization_code grant type.
+To obtain a refresh token along with an access token, the client must be configured with the refresh_token grant type and either the authorization_code grant type or the device_authorization grant type.